lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I think this little computer deserves a little color in its life.
 It's got a rainbow logo on the front of it after all, certainly black and white wouldn't suit it.

-I choose the [Pimoroni 10" display](https://shop.pimoroni.com/products/hdmi-10-lcd-screen-kit-1024x768) after seeing that it fit the front bezel perfectly [in PepPi's build](https://forums.raspberrypi.com/viewtopic.php?t=306474), and was wide enough that no ugly bezels would be visible.
+I choose the [Pimoroni 10" display](https://shop.pimoroni.com/products/hdmi-10-lcd-screen-kit-1024x768) after seeing that it fit the case perfectly [in PepPi's build](https://forums.raspberrypi.com/viewtopic.php?t=306474), and was wide enough that no ugly bezels would be visible.
 And the wiring is clean, I like that. $99 later, it starts to look like a computer again.

 <figure>
   <img src="images/macinpi-pimoroni-display.jpg" alt='Pimoroni 10" display'>